 Since 1982, The Food Bank of Western Massachusetts has been feeding our neighbors in need and leading the community to end hunger.
-We distribute food to our member agencies in Berkshire, Franklin, Hampden and Hampshire counties.
-These independent pantries, meal sites and shelters are on the front lines of emergency food assistance in our region, playing a crucial role helping individuals, families, seniors, children and people with disabilities (including veterans) to lead healthy and meaningful lives.
+We provide food to our member agencies in Berkshire, Franklin, Hampden and Hampshire counties.
+These independent pantries, meal sites and shelters are on the front lines of emergency food assistance in our region, providing sustenance to individuals, families, seniors, children and people with disabilities (including veterans) to lead healthy and meaningful lives.

-In addition to food distribution, we also serve as an important resource to all of our member agencies to help strengthen the emergency food network, increase their capacity, and develop long-term projects to fight the underlying causes of hunger in our community.
+In addition to food distribution, we also serve as an important resource to all of our member agencies to help strengthen the emergency food network, increase their capacity, and develop long-term solutions to the underlying causes of hunger in our community.

 The food that we distribute comes from a number of different sources, including the state government (MEFAP), the federal government (TEFAP), local farms, our own Food Bank farm, retail and wholesale food businesses, community organizations, and individual donations.

 The Food Bank of Western Massachusetts is a proud member of Feeding America, a national network of more than 200 food banks.

 The coronavirus poses an even greater threat to vulnerable households who are at risk of hunger.
 Donate today.